 Bing Theatre is a traditional proscenium house hosting both theatrical and musical performances, including those given by the USC Thornton Opera.
 It is equipped with a fly system, trap doors, and an orchestra pit.
 Opened in 1976, the theater was upgraded in 2001 with a new lobby and seats.
 In the summer of 2005, the proscenium was modified to improve acoustics in the theater.
 The Bing Theatre is owned and operated by the USC School of Dramatic Arts.

-Jeanette MacDonald Recital Hall
+MacDonald Recital Hall

-Alfred Newman Recital Hall
+Newman Recital Hall

 The Allan Hancock Auditorium opened in 1940 and was renovated and re-dedicated in 1999 as the Alfred Newman Recital Hall.
 The 280-seat hall was designed to provide outstanding acoustics for all kinds of music and is home to many of Thornton’s ensembles, student performances, and faculty recitals.
 Show on Map >

 Ramo Recital Hall

 The Simon Ramo Recital Hall first opened in 1964 and was renovated in 2008.
 The 90-seat hall hosts chamber music, masterclasses, student recitals, and other intimate performances.
 Show on Map >

 Schoenfeld Symphonic Hall

 Finding a venue

-For information on the location of the venues on the University Park campus, please go to the visit Thornton page.
+For information on the location of the venues on the University Park Campus, please go to the Visit Thornton page.